 Effective product strategies should outline how products will benefit businesses.
 They should describe the problem that products will solve and the impact they will make on potential clients.

-A good product strategy is a reliable baseline that you will measure success to before, during, and after production.
+A good product strategy is a reliable baseline for measuring success before, during, and after production.

-An effective product strategy marketing consists of three core components.
+An effective product strategy consists of three core components.

 What Are the Components of a Product Strategy?